 Learn how to translate your WordPress site into other languages below:

-Google Alerts is one of the easiest and most useful online tools available for keeping up with the latest news and information about all kinds of topics, staying informed about people, brands and companies, and monitoring what what is being written about you and your business online.
-Google Alerts is also free..
+Google Alerts is a free, simple and useful tool for keeping up with news and information about all kinds of topics, staying informed about people and companies, and tracking what other people are saying about you and your business online..

 Visit the tutorial below to learn how to set up Google Alerts: